WalletWasabi/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 ### Does Wasabi have a warrant canary?

 The nature of Wasabi is that you shouldn't need to trust the devs or the wasabi coordinating server, as you can verify that the code does leak information to anyone.
-The dev's have gone to great lengths in an attempt to ensure that the coordinator can't steal funds or harvest information (for example, the outputs sent from your wasabi wallet are blinded, meaning that even the wasabi server can't link the outputs to the inputs).
+The dev's have gone to great lengths in an attempt to ensure that the coordinator can't steal funds nor harvest information (for example, the outputs sent from your wasabi wallet are blinded, meaning that even the wasabi server can't link the outputs to the inputs).

 The only known possible 'malicious' actions that the server *could* perform are two sides of the same coin;
 - blacklisted UTXO's
 Though this would not affect the users who are able to successfully mix with other 'honest/real' peers.
 - Targeted Sybil Attack
 The follow-up concern is the inverse of the above.
 It is possible that the server could *only* include one 'honest/real' coin in the mix and supply the other coins themselves.
 This would give a false sense of security, **but it would not worsen the existing privacy of the coin**.
 It would also be noticable to all users excluding the user being targeted as their coins would not be mixed.
 It has been argued that this 'attack' would be very costly in terms of fees because the number of coins being mixed is verifiable.
 Though it is true that fees would have to be paid to zkSNACKs every round this does not matter if it is zkSNACKs that is acting maliciously (as they get the funds back).
 Typical rounds currently have <100 people per mix, with the minimum input being ~0.1 BTC with a fee of 0.003% per anonymity set.
 Taking the 'worst case' (100 people, each mixing 0.1 BTC) gives 0.03 BTC per round.
 This is not prohibitive and is thus a valid concern.
 That said, if multiple chain-analysis companies attempt to flood the zkSNACKs mix (to decrease the true anonymity set) they will hinder each other's efforts (unless they are cooperating).
 See [here](https://github.com/nopara73/ZeroLink/#e-sybil-attack) for more info.

+### Where can I learn more about Wasabi?

+User created content on Wasabi can be found [in our Dojo](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Community/Dojo.md).

 # Errors